Sydney Lawford: Military career

+He remained in this post until September when he returned to England and, promoted to the temporary rank of major general, was appointed to the command of the 41st Division.
+This was the most junior division of Lord Kitchener's New Armies, and Lawford would remain as its GOC from 1915 to 1919, which included brief service on the Italian front from December 1917 until March 1918.

 His military nickname was 'Swanky Syd', apparently derived from his habit of donning full dress regalia, including all of his medal entitlement, regularly.
 He was knighted in the field.
-Field Marshal Earl Douglas Haig noted in his personal diary in early 1915 the following assessment of Lawford as a General: "I was at Sandhurst with Lawford, ... although endowed with no great ability, he is hard fighting and plucky."
+General Sir Douglas Haig, then commanding the First Army of the British Expeditionary Force (BEF), noted in his personal diary in early 1915 the following assessment of Lawford, then still commanding the 22nd Brigade, as a general: "I was at Sandhurst with Lawford, ... although endowed with no great ability, he is hard fighting and plucky."

-After the war Lawford received promotion to the rank of Lieutenant-General, and was posted to the British India Army.
-He retired in 1926.
+After the war Lawford, whose major general's rank became permanent in January 1917, received promotion to the rank of lieutenant general in January 1923 and was posted to the British Indian Army in November 1920, where he commanded the Lahore District.
+He retired from the army in April 1926.

 Death

 Lawford died on 15 February 1953.

 Personal life

 Lawford led a somewhat complicated private life.
 His first marriage was on 30 September 1893, at St. Paul's Church, Knightsbridge, London, to Lillian Maud Cass, who died on 26 November 1900.
 His second marriage was on 20 May 1914 in London to Muriel Williams.
 While serving in India in the early 1920s, and while still married to Muriel, he fell in love with the wife of one of his officers, May Somerville Aylen (4 November 1883 – 23 January 1972), and she became pregnant with his child.
 Colonel Ernest Aylen, May's husband, upon hearing this news, divorced her over the scandal.
 General Lawford and Muriel divorced.
 He then married May Aylen, and their child, the actor Peter Lawford, was born in 1923, when his father was 58 years of age.
-The Lawfords returned to England.
-But the scandal eventually drove the family to settle in France, and they then moved to the United States in the late 1930s.
+The Lawfords returned to England but the scandal eventually drove the family to settle in France, and they then moved to the United States in the late 1930s.